Death and funeral of James VI and I: Denmark House

 The aristocrats at court were expected to follow the cortège from Theobalds or await the arrival of the body at Somerset House, then known as Denmark House.
 Instead, the Earls of Roxburghe and Morton went out of London to make merry with Lucy Russell, Countess of Bedford at Moor Park.
 This "absurdity" caused comment and remark.

 The body of King James lay in state at Denmark House.
 The rooms were draped with black cloth and the coffin covered with black velvet.
 A lifelike wooden effigy of the king was placed on top, dressed in royal robes.
 The room was lit with six silver candlesticks that Prince Charles had bought in Spain in 1623.

 The King's former servants watched at Denmark House, and they became anxious that they might lose their positions and lodgings.
 It was thought that Charles would keep them on and let his old servants go.
 Easter Day was April 17.
 There was plague in London and Dover.
 John Donne preached at Denmark House on 26 April, in the Great Hall, as there was no chapel in the building.
-Two days before the funeral, the effigy was moved into a second space within Denmark House, the Great hall with a bay window, which was now decorated and draped in black like a funerary chapel, and Charles attended while the body was placed in the presence chamber.
+The king's body was moved from the bedchamber to the privy chamber at the end of April.
+Two days before the funeral, the effigy was moved into the Great Hall at Denmark House, a room with a bay window, which was now decorated and draped in black like a funerary chapel.
+Charles I attended while the body was placed in the presence chamber.

 Charles I stayed at Whitehall Palace where the chapel was draped with black cloth like the rooms at Denmark House.
 The Duke of Buckingham stayed in an adjacent room.
 Charles began to enforce stricter etiquette at the palace than his late father.
 Lucy, Countess of Bedford, compared the new formality to the court of Elizabeth I.